You may be wondering:

 Discover the History of Antigua at the Church and Convent of Capuchins

-The Church and Convent of Capuchinas is one of the most remarkable convent and church.
+The Church and Convent of Capuchinas is one of the most remarkable convents and church.
 It has become an exceptional example of the 18th-century convent in Guatemala.
 Showcasing the church and the history behind it was fascinating.
 Every corner you turn, every tunnel you pass, and every room you enter the church lures you in and engages you in the history.
 Despite the pious experience, the scenery is just beautiful.
 The scenery is like no other covered in mossy stone and fresh, green lawns.
 It made me feel so peaceful and thoughtful.
 The crisp air was refreshing as I was adventuring in the nature covered ruins.

 Hiking to the Cerro de la Cruz